 Ross Miller, CEO of Bushfire Recovery at Westpac Group

-Our work will include potential recovery of native wildlife through the deployment of drones, fact-finding missions with visual and digital assessments of effected areas, research into known populations to try to assess the devastation and identify any wildlife that may still be caught in the area.
-Viability research will be undertaken to evaluate using drones as a possible rapid first response to dropping food and water into areas to support surviving wildlife affected by the fires where natural resources have been destroyed.
+Our work included the recovery of native wildlife through the deployment of drones, fact-finding missions with visual and digital assessments of effected areas, research into known populations to try to assess the devastation and identify any wildlife that may still be caught in the area.
+Viability research is planned to evaluate using drones as a possible rapid first response to dropping food and water into areas to support surviving wildlife affected by the fires where natural resources have been destroyed.

-The Ripper Rescue Alliance has been established by The Ripper Group with Founding Members, Agronomeye, AUAV and Swoop Aero.
+The Ripper Alliance was been established by The Ripper Group with Founding Members, AUAV and Swoop Aero.

 THE RIPPER GROUP